DJBlackEagle/org-templates/.github/PULL_REQUEST_TEMPLATE.md

 # Pull request Checklist

-## What is the purpose of this pull request? (put an "X" next to an item)
+## What is the purpose of this pull request? (put an "x" next to an item)

 ```text
 [ ] Bugfix